The Three Musketeers: Milady poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to D'Artagnan and the Musketeers choose to travel to England to stop Milady, defying orders and risking treason to prevent war., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Milady successfully manipulates her way close to Buckingham.
+Significantly, this crucial beat Milady successfully manipulates her way close to Buckingham.
 The Musketeers arrive too late—she has already set her plan in motion.
 False defeat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 91 minutes initiates the final act resolution at 79% of the runtime.
 D'Artagnan realizes Milady can only be stopped by exposing Richelieu's conspiracy, not through personal revenge.
 The Musketeers escape and choose justice over vengeance., demonstrating the transformation achieved throughout the journey.